RoulaNtinou/Blood_Characteristics_With_R/ClassificationSportSex.md

     ## [1] 0.9752475

-**After fitting a decision tree model, we have the following tree-plot**
+**After fitting a decision tree model, we have the above tree-plot**
 **The accuracy of the decision tree is 97.5%**

-**The predicted gender for a Gym athlete with the mean value for all the covariates**
+- **The predicted gender for a Gym athlete with the mean value for all the covariates**

 ``` r
 mean(D$LBM)